Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\paragraph{ID4.2.
-Building Self-serve Data Platform.} The platform is built and maintained by a centralized data platform team of highly specialized infrastructure and platform service developers.
-The central platform team has to be in close contact with all domains to identify and prioritize the requirements for platform services, their features, and their interfaces.
-The gray literature recommends using IaC (Infrastructure as Code) blueprints to simplify the provision of data products using the self-serve platform.
-The IaC templates encompass a predefined configuration for infrastructure resources and platform services and integrated security measures, policies, and standards in line with those set by the federated governance team.
+\paragraph{Building Self-serve Data Platform.} A team of highly specialized infrastructure and platform service developers builds and maintains the platform~\cite{dehghani2022data}.
+This central platform team has to be in close contact with all domains to identify and prioritize the requirements for platform services, their features, and their interfaces~\cite{S85,S86}.
+The gray literature recommends using IaC (Infrastructure as Code) blackprints to simplify the provision of data products using the self-serve platform~\cite{S7,S13,S53,S54,S93,S97,S98,S105,S108,S111}.
+The IaC templates encompass predefined configurations for infrastructure resources and platform services and integrate security measures, policies, and standards in line with those set by the federated governance team.
 For example, the data platform team can develop IaC templates for different data product types (\eg data pipelines, ML pipelines, and ML model services) and different product component types (\eg a data ingestion component using the Kafka message broker, a data store component using Google object store, and a training pipeline executor component using the AWS SageMaker).
 The product developers can find the correct IaC templates, customize them as necessary, and use the updated templates to provision and manage their data products.

-\paragraph{ID4.3.
-Components of Self-Serve Data Platform.} From the gray literature, we identified the following key services that self-serve platforms should offer.
+\paragraph{Components of Self-Serve Data Platform.} Zhamak proposes a logical decomposing of the platform into three layers: data infrastructure utility plane, data product experience plane, and mesh experience plane~\cite{S1,dehghani2022data}.
+They aim to encapsulate the capabilities to manage infrastructure and platform resources, build data products, and govern the data mesh.
+A few gray literature sources discussed this logical architecture of the self-serve platform~\cite{S99}.
+However, many practitioners provided examples for platform components.

 \begin{description}